 Overseas Investment Act: Removing unnecessary red tape

-Posted by Benefitz Admin on September 13 2019 in News
+Posted by John Kearns on September 13 2019 in News

 Consultation on phase two of potential reforms to the Overseas Investment Act 2005 is underway.
 The recent consultation document released by the Treasury follows from last year’s phase one changes which restricted foreign investment in ‘residential property’.

 The intent of the phase two reforms is to remove the unnecessary red tape and simplify the process for foreign investors, while continuing to support high-quality overseas investment in productive assets that are in New Zealand’s national interest.

 The phase two reforms focus on three key areas: